Piano Concerto (Lutosławski): Structure

 The concerto has a duration of roughly 27 minutes and is cast in four movements played without pause.
 The first movement comprises four sections, the first and third of which Lutosławski described as possessing "nonchalant" motifs.
 Conversely, he described the movement's second and fourth sections as "filled with a broad cantilena, finally leading to the highpoint of the whole movement."

 The composer called the second movement a "'moto perpetuo,' a quick 'chase' by the piano against the background of the orchestra which ends by calmly subsiding in preparation for the third movement."

 The third movement begins with a recitative for the soloist, out of which a largo theme develops.
 The orchestra is introduced later in the movement, contrasting the beginning with "moments of a more sudden, dramatic character."
 Finally, the orchestra again subsides and the cantilena returns, being performed by the soloist alone.

 The structure of the fourth movement alludes to a Baroque chaconne.
 Its theme is played by the orchestra and repeated several times while the pianist presents different episodes.
 The two ideas are cast in a "chain-form" and thus do not begin or end concurrently until near the end of the movement.
 A shortened version of the theme is played by the orchestra one last time before a brief piano recitative and coda "presto" conclude the piece.

 Instrumentation

-The work is scored for a solo piano and a large orchestra consisting of three flutes (doubling piccolo), three oboes, three clarinets (doubling E-flat clarinet and bass clarinet), three bassoons (doubling contrabassoon), four horns, two trumpets, three trombones, tuba, timpani, three percussionists, harp, and strings.
+The work is scored for a solo piano and a large orchestra consisting of three flutes (doubling piccolo), three oboes, three clarinets (doubling E♭ clarinet and bass clarinet), three bassoons (doubling contrabassoon), four horns, two trumpets, three trombones, tuba, timpani, three percussionists, harp, and strings.